PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 13:12:33
+Last updated: 2024-04-08 13:13:06
-Random Quote: You don't parley when you're on the back foot.
-We'll strike a blow back first. - Thomas Shelby
+Random Quote: That everything’s repeating That this has all happened before Like a massive déjĂ  Vu -